top of page

 03

 Deliver your full story and receive constructive, encouraging feedback from peers & facilitators.
 Focus on pacing, arc, and opening and closing strength.
-Final adjustments before the live event.
+Feedback provided for adjustments before the live event.

 04